Definition of Fear

 Definition of Fear is a 2015 British horror thriller film written and directed by British filmmaker James Simpson, starring Jacqueline Fernandez.
 The film premiered at the 4th Delhi International Film Festival in December 2015.
-The film was released on DVD on 30 January 2018.
-The film is set for an August 2018 release date in India.
-A first look trailer is released online.
+The film was released on DVD on 30 January 2018, and later was set for an August 2018 release date in India.
+A first look trailer was released online.

 Plot

 Four girls spend the weekend at a holiday cabin overlooking a beautiful lake, hoping for a peaceful and fun getaway.
 They quickly learn that all is not how it seems, and that they are not alone.